CSUBioGroup/DPFunc/README.md

 # DeepDoguest
  Accurately predicting protein function via deep learning with domain-guided structure information

-#### Prepare data
+## Prepare data
-Before you train our model, you need prepare following (train/valid/test) data files:
+If you want to train our model on your own data, you need prepare (train/valid/test) data files as follows, or you can directly download our data from `./data/download_link.txt` and skip this step:
 - protein list
 - protein pre-trained embeddings
 - predicted or native strucutre graph